 - PhD students who have defended but have not yet graduated are eligible.

 - Presentations must be based on research that is directly related to the student's graduate program thesis.

 - Presenters must agree to be recorded live.

 - Presenters must be available to present, live, on the day of the competition.
-To advance to the Eastern Regional Competition, Memorial winners must also be available to present, live, at the Eastern Regional 3MT Competition.

 - A single static PowerPoint slide is permitted.
 No slide transitions, animations or 'movement' of any description are allowed.
 The slide is to be presented from the beginning of the oration.

 - No additional electronic media (e.g. sound and video files) are permitted.